mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-01-Against_degrowth.md

 ## How linked is economic growth with climate change?

 Before we dive into real-world data, I want to pump the intuition why, at least in theory, economic growth is not necessarily proportional to CO2 emissions, i.e. a 5% increase in GDP doesn't necessarily imply a 5% increase in CO2 emissions.
 In theory, they could be just 1%, 0% or even negative, depending on the way in which this economic growth is generated.
 To make this more intuitive, consider the following examples.
+Note that these are not arguments for why economic growth is good but merely that economic growth and emissions are not necessarily linked.

 In the literature on the relationship between economic growth and decarbonization, this idea is known as decoupling.
 First, there is **relative decoupling** which is when an increase in economic growth is larger than the corresponding increase in emissions.
 Second, there is **absolute decoupling** which is when an increase in economic growth corresponds to a decrease in emissions.